assaf/sideline/README.md

 Connect Sideline over SSH to troubleshoot production instance.

-Run Sideline in standalone mode and use your model objects to mess with the database.
+Run Sideline in standalone mode and use model objects to mess with the database.

+Sideline talks CoffeeScript.

-## Connect to a Web Server
+## Add a shell to your Web server

-Have your Web server accept connections from Sideline clients, for example, for Express:
+With Express you could:

     Sideline = require("sideline")